jackyko1991/Spec-Driven-Development/execution-mode-prompt.md

 # **INSTRUCTIONS**

 1.  **Identify Task**: Open `tasks.md` under the `spec/<feature-name>` folder and select the first unchecked (`[ ]`) task.
-2.  **Show Task List**: Before starting, display the full `tasks.md` file to the user (use tool call if available) so they can track progress.
+2.  **Show Task List (Before)**: Before starting, identify the current parent task and display only its lowest-level sub-tasks.
+This provides a focused view of the immediate work.
 3.  **Understand Task**: Read the task description and refer to the corresponding `design.md` and `requirements.md` for full context.
 4.  **Implement**: Apply a single, atomic code change to address only the current task.
 Limit your changes strictly to what is explicitly described.
 Do not combine or anticipate future steps.
     *   **Document as You Code:** Add inline code comments for any complex logic.
 If your changes affect user-facing behavior or public APIs, update the relevant external documentation.